Wednesday, November 27, 2013

 Andrea Palladio:

-the age of 13 he started apprenticeship to be a sculptor, later became an assistant in a
+Andrea Palladio (Padua Italy 1508-1580), is regarded as the greatest Renaissance architect.
+At the age of 13 he started apprenticeship to be a sculptor, later became an assistant in a masonry workshop in Vicenza.
+He was inspired by the ancient Roman architect Vitruvius (46-30

-200 years remained the standard guide book to Rome.
-After 20 years of intensive building, Palladio in 1570 published I Quattro libri dell'architettura (The four books of architecture), a treatise on architecture.
+BC).
+By 1541 he began to design Roman Renaissance style villas across Italy.
+During his stay in Rome (1554-1556) Palladio in published Le antichità di Roma The Antiquities of Rome, which for 200 years remained the standard guide book to Rome.
+After 20 years of intensive building, Palladio in 1570 published Quattro libri dell'architettura (The four books of architecture), a treatise on architecture.

 Palladio's work is strongly based on the perspective, and his elevations reflect the axial emphasis and symmetry.
 Palladio designed buildings in terms façade proportions as well as well proportioned spaces.
 He believed that parts of a house must correspond to the whole and to each other.

 Palladio was the most innovative and economic builder of his times.
 He built his buildings with bricks plastered with stucco.
 He used cost saving ornate decorations made of terracotta rather then stones.
 The pediments and architraves were made of wood covered with straw lathing and then stucco.
-He avoided using, the then popular tapestries, to cover the interior walls and instead applied frescos.
+He avoided using, the then popular tapestries, to cover the interior walls and instead applied frescoes

 From the 17th C Palladio's interpretation of this classical architecture was adapted as the style known as Palladianism.